 What options does this leave you?
 Many people are choosing to get built-in electric fireplaces as a much safer and much more heat-efficient choice.
 However, there are so many brands of electric fireplaces, and different types of electric fireplaces that each brand has, choosing the right one can be incredibly overwhelming.
 You want a fireplace that matches the home decor and interior design choices you’ve already made.
 You also want to avoid electric fireplaces that look tacky or cheap, so which one should you get?

-In this article, we will break down the different electric fireplace types, which can be a built-in fireplace, and we will explain the benefits of each so that you can make a more educated decision of the fireplace that you choose to make the focal point of your home.
+In this article, we will break down the different electric fireplace types, which can be a built-in fireplace, and we will explain the benefits of each so that you can make a more educated decision about the fireplace that you choose to make the focal point of your home.